zapxcero/AkashicRecordsBot/README.md

-my attempt of creating a reddit bot
+my attempt at creating a reddit bot